 If you have a vagina, you need to read this!

-Women are becoming more comfortable talking about their vaginal issues.
+Women are slowly becoming more comfortable talking about their vaginal issues.
 However, we still have a long way to go when it comes to understanding our vaginas.
-You are about to find out more about your vagina, the bacteria in your vagina, and how to keep it happy with our health checklist (scroll to the end for that!)
+In this blog, you are about to find out more about your vagina and the bacteria that live there.
+Plus, how to protect the good vaginal bacteria and how to keep your vagina healthy.

 The vaginal flora, also known as the vaginal microbiome, is the collective term for the colonies of bacteria that live inside the vagina.
 A healthy, balanced vaginal flora is incredibly important for intimate health.
-Just like the gut, the vagina is home to billions of bacteria and other microorganisms; some good, some bad, and some benign.
+Just like the gut, the vagina is home to billions of bacteria and other microorganisms; some good, some bad, and some ‘neutral’.

-How do they do that?
-Well, here’s the science bit.
-Lactobacilli are so-called because they produce lactic acid, along with hydrogen peroxide and other substances.
+Lactobacilli are called Lactobacilli because they produce lactic acid.
 This function is what keeps our vagina's pH balance at a slightly acidic level and prevents the growth of yeast, bad bacteria and other pathogenic organisms which prefer a more alkaline environment, to survive.
 Fun fact: The pH balance of a healthy vagina is around 4.5 which is the same as wine, tomatoes and beer!

-Bad bacteria can grow in the vaginal flora for many reasons: sexual intercourse, high-sugar diets, antibiotics and even stress are known as potential triggers!
-This bad bacteria growth can lead to:
+Bad bacteria can grow in the vaginal flora for many reasons.
+Sexual intercourse, high-sugar diets, the use of perfumed body wash products, antibiotics and even stress are known as potential triggers!
+An overgrowth of bad or ‘unfriendly’ microbes in the vagina can lead to: